nipafx/nipafx.dev/content/articles/2015-04-17-getting-rid-of-anonymous-classes.md

 So here's my idea:

 > When coming across an interface or an abstract class which lends itself to be implemented ad-hoc, we create a **functional implementation**.
-This is a non-abstract class which delegates all method calls to functional interfaces which were specified during construction.
+> This is a non-abstract class that delegates all method calls to functional interfaces which were specified during construction.

 ### Example